Ky-zar/quickbill/README.md

 ---

-## 💡 Fun factojectect was part of my **“build-in-public” challenge**, where I create apps daily to improve my skills.
-Even though I use tools like Firebase Studio to speed up development, I **customize everything by hand** to ensure it’s production-ready and fully functional.
+## 💡 Fun fact
+This project was part of my “build-in-public” challecustomizee I create apps daily to improve my skills.
+Even though I use tools like Firebase Studio to speed up developmchallengecustomize everything by hand** to ensure it’s production-ready and fully functional.

 ---